 License: All design files, configuration files, and guides, including this post are licensed CC BY-NC-SA 4.0.

 I also designed a simple Simple MPG Pendant.
-Finally, I created a physical button panel, which runs this stm32 firmware.
+Finally, I created a physical button panel to surround the monitor, which runs this stm32 firmware and connects to LinuxCNC via lcdbtns.comp.
 Keep reading for all the details

 One quirk of the design is that I've mixed metric and imperial hardware.
 Being in the US, I have a lot of imperial hardware on hand and most of my tooling is imperial.
 While I used some imperial hardware, I put a list of alternative metric hardware in the BOM.